-- Feel No Pain: Their pain tolerance is either absolute or extremely high; Umbrae has no reaction to being impaled on a tree branch, Tex is able to shrug off a fire poker to the forehead, and Pluto is burned alive, but remains mostly unresponsive throughout.
+- Feel No Pain: Their pain tolerance is either absolute or extremely high; Umbrae has no reaction to being impaled on a tree branch and being broken in half, Tex is able to shrug off a fire poker to the forehead, and Pluto is burned alive, but remains mostly unresponsive throughout.

 - Kill and Replace: The ultimate goal of the Tethered.

 - Kill on Sight: Though the Wilsons' Tethered don't do this to them due to their deeper connection and Red's personal revenge mission, the sudden deaths of the Tylers imply that this is what the Tethered are supposed or intending to do.